 - Worst loss.
 The Masters final against Higgins in 2006.
 That was hard to take.

 - The 1000th century … he would have loved to do it at the Crucible.
 But, then the opportunity came in a great final, in Preston (the venue of his first title) and he went for it and it was great.

 - Teaching, coaching?
 No, not really, it’s a different approach than playing, a different state of mind.
 Ronnie not sure he’s got that mindset.

 - World Championship behind closed doors?
 As long as it’s safe … although a Crucible final in an empty arena is a terrible thought.
 But any type of World Championship would be better than no World Championship.

-- No really regret to get to the Players Championship, although that series are brilliant tournaments.
+- No really regret to get to the Players Championship, although that series offers brilliant tournaments.

 - Both wondered at the fact that they never played in a World final.
 Ronnie remembers the 1999 SF, a defeat that changed his approach to the game.
 It was a very good match, but he went on the defensive towards the end and it was his downfall.
 A lesson learned.

 - Goals?
 Not really.
 At this stage of Ronnie’s career, it’s about enjoying it. that’s key to longevity.

 - Country Ronnie would love to play in?
 Iran.

 - Praising Trump.
 Currently, head and shoulder above anybody else.
 His brother Jack is a big factor in his success.
 They practice a lot together.